 A project developing open-sourced, place-based, more than human photography grounded in experiments with using different plant emulsions and building gardens for communities to cultivate photographic emulsions.
 2018-

 In the summer of 2018 I began working with my garden to make photography.
 I began experimenting with plant-based emulsions for making photographs.
 In one experiment, I mashed rose petals and bergamot blossoms with mortal and pestle, mixing it with a few drops of vodka and squeezing the liquid through cheesecloth.
 In my darkroom, I coated pieces of paper with the emulsion.
 After it dried, I placed the paper and a negative into a contact printer and left it into the sun to expose.
 It was a first experiment of many, a process that privileges inconsistency, the one-off, and failure, as central impulses in photography.

-The process of using plant emulsions what is known as both anthotypes and phytotypes, was named by Sir John Hershel, who is also attributed with coining the term photography itself.
+The process of using plant emulsions is known as both anthotypes and phytotypes and named by Sir John Hershel, who is also attributed with coining the term photography itself.
 Anthotypes speak to a longer relationship between photography and humans, before much of photography as we understand it was swept up into the current toxic, perilous, exploitative, technofetishist impulse.
 Despite a relegation to the margins of photographic history, there have always been practitioners working with phytotypes (often imagined as ‘historical’ or ‘alternative’ practices, for example the work of Malin Fabbri http://www.alternativephotography.com/ and Jill Endfield).